Tennis Ticket Information

 The elegance and prestige that surrounds any one of the multiple ATP tournaments is what draws fans in to some of the most historic sporting events year over year.
 From the US Open to the French Open, tennis fans can all agree that the aggressive atmosphere that encompasses these tournaments makes for one of the world’s most sought after sporting events to see live; and they have the ticket prices to show for it.

-If you’re not set on attending any of the Grand Slam tournaments, other majors like the BNP Paribas or Sony Open offer great opportunities to see the Federer’s and Murray’s of tennis for a much cheaper ticket.
-The average ticket price for the 2014 BNP Paribas was $265 a ticket and both the Davis Cup and Sony Open came in at under $200.
+If you’re not set on attending any of the Grand Slam tournaments, other majors like the BNP Paribas, Miami Open, or the Western and Southern Open offer great opportunities to see the top players on the ATP Tour while not paying top dollar for each ticket.
+The median ticket price for the 2017 Miami Open final was $570, while the median ticket prices for both the Western and Southern Open and BNP Paribas open both came in under $200.